 Here is an example of this, from

 a Pepwave Surf SOHO router running Firmware 6.2.
 The "Allowed source IP subnets" is where you can set multiple IP addresses (yes, its a bit confusing) and IP

 subnets from which remote administration is allowed.
-In reference to the two previous issues, the security for remote administration can be HTTP only, HTTPS only,
+In reference to the two above issues, the security for remote administration can be HTTP only, HTTPS only,

 or both.
 In the screenshot, it is HTTPS only.
 The "Web admin port" is the port used for remote administration, in the screenshot it is 12345.
 The "Web admin access"

-can be set to LAN only or, as in the example, both LAN and WAN.
+can be set to LAN only (which disables remote admin) or, as in the example, both LAN and WAN.

-Most of us, at home, have a dynamic IP address from our ISP which at first glance would seem to rule out using this security feature (anyone who works in an
+FYI: Most of us, at home, have a dynamic/changing IP address from our ISP which at first glance would seem to rule out Remote Administration.
+The standard solution to